Last Updated on May 18, 2025 by Soumya

 The Monument of Discoveries is a fairly recent addition to the Belem skyline.

-Built in 1960 to commemorate Portugal’s golden period of naval discovery, this monument is a tall, white structure that stands facing River Tagus.
-On top of it stand 33 great Portuguese explorers led by Prince Henry, The Navigator.
+Built in 1960 to commemorate Portugal’s golden period of naval discovery, this monument is a tall, white structure that stands facing the River Tagus.
+On top of it stand 33 great Portuguese explorers led by Prince Henry, the Navigator.

-This is a nice place to take pictures.
+This is a great spot for taking pictures.
 Lisbon’s 25th April Bridge is also visible from here.
 Most people just take photos from the outside and leave.

 However, if you decide to go up to the terrace, then let me tell you that you will find one of the best viewpoints in Lisbon here.
-Splendid views of the Belem district as well as of the marina add an extra wow to your Lisbon trip.
+Splendid views of the Belem district as well as of the marina add an extra wow to your Belem day trip.

 Visit one of Belem’s finest museums

-One of the most interesting facts about Lisbon is that it is filled with museums of various kinds.
+One of the most interesting facts about Lisbon is that it is home to a diverse range of museums.
 The neighborhood of Belem has some of the finest ones.
-They cover art, archaeology, design, the history of coaches and carriages, and more.
+They cover art, archaeology, design, the history of coaches and carriages, and a range of other topics.

 Here are some good museums in Belem that you might want to look at.